jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Part 3 – Configure File Server Resource Manager (FSRM)

-This section demonstrates how File Server Resource Manager (FSRM) can be used to manage shared storage by enforcing disk quotas and restricting specific file types.
-These features help administrators control disk usage, improve storage management, and enforce organizational policies across file servers.
+This section demonstrates how File Server Resource Manager (FSRM) can be used to manage shared storage by enforcing disk quotas and restricting specific file types
 ## Install File Server Resource Manager

 Installed the File Server Resource Manager (FSRM) feature to enable storage quotas, file screening, and centralized file management